frederikkemarin/BEND/README.md

 #### Embedders overview

 If you need to make embeddings for other purposes than preparing downstream task data, [`bend.embedders`](bend/utils/embedders.py) contains wrapper classes around the individual models.
-Each embedder takes a path (or name, if available on HuggingFace) of a checkpoint as the first argument, and provides an `embed` method that takes a list of sequences and returns a list of embeddings.
+Each embedder takes a path (or name, if available on HuggingFace) of a checkpoint as the first argument, and provides an `embed()` method that takes a list of sequences and returns a list of embeddings.
+Embedders have a default-true argument `remove_special_tokens=True` in `embed()` that removes any `[CLS]`, `[SEP]` tokens from the returned embeddings.

 | Embedder | Reference | Models | Info |